-The beginning of a New Year always brings with it some degree of transition as we embrace a new start.
+The beginning of any year always brings with it some degree of transition as we embrace a new start.
 Unfortunately, 2021 begins with a continuation of Covid.
 While the first phase found us re-connecting with home and family, the timing of this second wave offers an opportunity to improve ourselves mentally, physically, and professionally.
 Businesspeople are meditating, taking (online) courses, and reading more than ever.
 They are looking for ways to connect and collaborate that will improve their health and expand their viewpoint as well as their mind.

 Michelle Cederberg a Calgary based speaker, coach and entrepreneur recently posted this on her Facebook page – “Too much computer time today meant I REALLY needed to get outside.
 I was feeling tired, but rather than skip, I chose a flattish route, and stuck to pathways instead of single-track.
 I was rewarded with fresh air, sunshine and a boost of energy to finish off the day.”
 Michelle liberally shares not only her professional life but also how she bikes and walks her dog, Lilly.
 As a health and productivity specialist she recognizes the importance of taking care of the ‘whole’ businessperson.